caseyc49s/casey_chadwell_dataX/HW8/HW8_report.md

 )
 ```

-The original cleaning settings produced the following accuracies from the random forest classifier:
+These cleaning settings produced the following accuracies from the random forest classifier:

 > The training accuracy is:  1.0
-> The validation accuracy is:  0.8166
+> The validation accuracy is:  0.8248

 #### __A. lemmatized reviews__: